Welcome

 Deletion from Roll

-It is crucial that parents keep school updated with current addresses and contact details for key family members in case of emergency.
+It is crucial that parents/carers keep school updated with current addresses and contact details for the pupil and key family members, in case of emergency.

-We use data to monitor, identify and support individual pupils or groups of pupils when their attendance needs to improve.
-Persistently absent pupils are tracked and monitored carefully.
-We also combine this with academic tracking as increased absence affects attainment.
+We use data to monitor, identify and support individual pupils or groups of pupils when their attendance needs to improve, and schools are required to submit pupil attendance data to the Department for Education on a daily basis Education (Information about Individual Pupils) (England) (Amendment) Regulations 2024.
+Persistently and severely absent pupils are tracked and monitored carefully.
+We also combine this with academic tracking, as increased absence affects attainment.